kjaisingh/Artificial-Intelligence-Research-Papers/README.md

 The AI uses a sparse reward method, which means that it barely gets feedback with regards to its performance on these tasks.
 The key difference, however, between this and classical Reinforcement Learning methods is that this AI uses models for its learning.
 This means that it doesn’t learn every new task from scratch, but rather uses its rudimentary understanding that it has gained from previous activities (such as the nature of gravity), and applies this in future ones.
 Thus, it has a head-start when learning it a game, making it often 50 times more efficient than techniques that begin with learning from scratch.

 It significantly outperforms other state-of-the-art AI systems in most tasks, such as a cheetah run or human walk.
 This agent doesn’t require separate training for each activity, as it intermixes its training.
 Also, it can use just 5 frames of reference for a particular activity in order to learn it, with equates to approximately a fifth of a second of footage.
-It can then learn how to continue with this activity over a longer period of time.
+It can then learn how to continue with this activity over a longer period of time.<br/>

 * **February - [NeuroSAT](https://arxiv.org/pdf/1802.03685.pdf)**